 Oh, the subtle blue gray checks and all of the upholstered goodness in here.

 It is such a beautiful example of timelessness.
-Giving yourself display area for collected antiques in the very place you’ll sit and dine each day…genius.
+Giving yourself display area for collected treasures and serving pieces in the very place you’ll sit and dine each day…genius.

 Antique Creamware on Shelves